-Treating your endometriosis with drugs and hormone treatment does not have to be your only option.
-There are many safe and natural treatments and simple self help measures you can use to help with your symptoms
+Treating endometriosis with drugs and hormone medication does not have to be your only option.
+There are many safe and natural remedies and simple self help measures you can use to help with your symptoms

-Using natural treatments and therapies for endometriosis can help to reduce symptoms, reduce pain and improve your overall health.
-It was the use of natural remedies along with diet that supported my own health and eventually led to me being free of endometriosis.
+Using natural treatments and self-help measures for endometriosis can provide much needed help to reduce your symptoms and improve your overall health.
+It was the use of natural remedies along with nutrition that supported my own health and eventually led to my recovery from endometriosis.

-You can use these natural therapies in combination with conventional treatments.
-In fact they will help you to support your immune system and in turn this will enable you to deal better with endometriosis.
+You can obviously use these natural remedies in combination with conventional treatments and can be especially beneficial when you are having surgery.
+In fact they will help to support your immune system and in turn, this will enable you to deal better with endometriosis.

-You need to be vigilant and be careful what you put in your body and diet has been a key factor for many to reducing their symptoms.
+It can be beneficial to be aware of what you put in your body as diet has been found by research and feedback to help reduce symptoms of endometriosis.
 You also need to be mindful what you put on your body and reduce your use of chemicals which can damage your delicate hormonal balance.
+These chemicals act as xeno-estrogens and can play havoc with your hormones.

-In addition going to see a natural health practitioner can provide much needed support for your physical and mental health and different treatments will be offered depending on your own individual health issues.
+In addition, going to see a natural health practitioner can provide much needed support for your physical and mental health and different treatments will be offered depending on your own individual health issues.
+Some natural health practitioners are able to do blood tests as well as other tests like testing for digestive and gut health issues.
+Your doctor or GP may be reticent to run additional tests, but going to see a natural health practitioner will help to shed some light as to what is really happening with your health.

 Also.......